Confessor (novel): Wizard's Eleventh Rule

-The eleventh and final rule that appears in The Sword of Truth series is revealed in Confessor to be an unwritten rule.
+Each of the novels in the Sword of Truth series reveals a "Wizard's Rule" — a magical principle that allows Wizards to be savvy manipulators of the world around them.
+The eleventh and final rule revealed in Confessor appears to be an unwritten rule.
 The reason is explained through the character Zeddicus Zu'l Zorander:

 The rule of all rules.
 The rule unwritten.
 The rule unspoken since the dawn of history...
 But Barracus wanted you to know that it's the secret to using a war wizard's power.
 The only way to express it, to make sure that you would grasp what he was intending to tell you, was to give you a book unwritten to signify the rule unwritten.